AndersSchmidtHansen/TheStartupJigsaw/README.md

 - [x] only focus on 2-3 things a day
 - [x] not micromanage
 - [x] give more equity to their employees than to investors
+- [x] give ~10% of the company to the first 10 employees

 **The CEO should...**